Question: What causes ovulation pain on both sides? Is it possible to have twins if both right and left ovary release an egg at the same time?

 How do cramps on both sides of the abdomen occur during ovulation?

 More than 80 percent of women will not have abdominal cramps during ovulation.
-This pain, also referred as Mittelschmerz pain, will be noticed by 20 percent of women, and it’s a sharp stabbing pain that only lasts for about 48 hours.
+This pain, also referred as Mittelschmerz pain, will be noticed by 20 percent of women, and it may feel like a mild ache, pressure, or a sharp stabbing pain that only lasts for about 48 hours.

 Another reason you will feel pain during ovulation is the release of follicular content (blood and fluid) into your abdomen.
 This can cause inflammation and pain.